Sweet Dreams, Smart Bites: Night Time Snacks for Diabetes

 110-140 mg/dL ( 3 Hours After Bed )A small protein snack (cottage cheese, hard-boiled egg, string cheese)

-Today, we can dive into why your levels shift during long nightly hours and how choosing smart bites can feel like having a quiet superhero guarding your evening.
-Each small choice adds steady guidance, making your night smoother and more controlled.
+Today, you can explore why levels shift during extended late-day periods and how choosing smart bites can feel like a quiet superhero guarding your time.
+Each small choice adds steady guidance, making periods smoother and more controlled.

 B. Snacking for Stability

-Now, let’s explore why we want options that act like a steady guide on that coaster ride.
-Keeping things balanced isn’t just a nice extra — it creates real impact.
-Smart choices maintain even energy, assist your system’s overnight work, and set you up to rise in morning hours feeling unstoppable.
+Now, let’s explore why options should act as a steady guide during that coaster ride.
+Keeping things even goes beyond a nice extra and creates real impact.
+Smart choices maintain even energy, assist your system during rest hours, and help you rise during morning hours feeling unstoppable.

 Remember, it’s not about depriving yourself but choosing snacks that work with your body’s nighttime rhythm.
 So, buckle up, let’s dive into some tasty and diabetes-friendly nighttime snack ideas!